Spartans have already scored the most points and touchdowns in school history.

 A three-year letterwinner as a quarterback at Syracuse, Warner finished his playing career ranked seventh in career passing yards (2,593) and was a member of the 1979 team that won the Independence Bowl.
 After graduating in 1982, he began his coaching career as a graduate assistant for the Orange, working with the quarterbacks and offensive backs.

-Warner coached in his 11th bowl game when the Spartans faced Stanford in the 2014 Rose Bowl Game on Jan.
-1, 2014.
-Warner has also coached in the 2004 New Orleans and 2003 Liberty Bowls while at Southern Miss, the 1992 and 1995 Aloha Bowls while at Kansas, and the 2007 Champs Sports, 2009 Capital One Bowl, 2010 Alamo, 2011 Capital One, 2012 Outback Bowl and 2012 Buffalo Wild Wings Bowls at Michigan State.
+Warner coached in his 12th bowl game when the Spartans defeated Baylor in the 2015 Cotton Bowl.
+Warner has also coached in the 2004 New Orleans and 2003 Liberty Bowls while at Southern Miss, the 1992 and 1995 Aloha Bowls while at Kansas, and the 2007 Champs Sports, 2009 Capital One Bowl, 2010 Alamo, 2011 Capital One, 2012 Outback Bowl, 2012 Buffalo Wild Wings and 2014 Rose Bowls at Michigan State.

 Among Warner's top products was Kansas' Chip Hilleary, who became only the second player in Big Eight Conference history to rush for over 1,000 yards and pass for more than 4,000 yards.
 At Wyoming, he developed a passing attack that was ranked third in the Western Athletic Conference.